percona/xtradb-cluster-tutorial/doc/05-Node Failure.rst

 Monitoring transactional latency
 -------------------------------

 Node failure causes cluster write latency while the failed/disconnected node is detected.
-This is accordance with the CAP Theorem:  that is, you can have 2 of "consistency", "availability", and "partition tolerance", but not 3.
+This is accordance with the CAP Theorem:  that is: you can have 2 of "consistency", "availability", and "partition tolerance", but not 3.
 PXC blocking (briefly) on node failure is giving us consistency and partition tolerance at the cost of availability.

 To illustrate high client write latency, I have created a script called ``quick_update.pl``, which should be in your path.
 This script does the following:
 	- Runs the same UPDATE command that pt-heartbeat does, though with only 10ms of sleep between each execution.
 It updates and prints a counter on each execution.